 To round things off, Toben‘s mini chocolate hazelnut tartlets were a sure-hit for any attendee who stopped by: a chocolate sable with milk chocolate, hazelnut ganache, dark chocolate mousse and topped with crunchy honeycomb that added lovely texture.

-As one of Canada’s leading restaurant and event groups, you know Oliver & Bonacini Events and Catering is going to bring professionalism, elegance and superior taste to any event.
+As one of Canada’s leading restaurant and event groups, you know Oliver & Bonacini Catering is going to bring professionalism, elegance and superior taste to any event.
 Showcasing charred mini Eggplant with a tomato fennel confit placed atop fluffy quinoa that was substantially good.
 The team also brought along sliced S&P-crusted Hanger Steak – chimichurri, smashed fingerlings and crunchy bits lending that extra textural crunch.
 For dessert?
 Profiteroles.
 Each pillowy choux pastry was filled with apple and spiced cream – a unique and delicious take on apple pie.

 The Food Dudes scored huge with their Insta-worthy stand-out station and exceptional culinary indulgences.
 Their Steak Tartare Bites had a spicy sambal mustard, caramelized shallots, pho aioli and a cured egg yolk, gently placed atop a nori chip, lending that perfect textural balance.
 Topped with cilantro sprouts and chives to give that extra kick of freshness.
 Second was their Truffle Sunchoke Agnolotti, squash puree and smoked chicken jus.
 Topped with pickled squash, sunchoke chips and an herb salad for freshness.
 Oh!
 Can’t forget the shavings of black truffle to round it all out.
 Dessert was a twist on Chocolate Molten Cake – a liquid nitrogen banana miso ice cream was the surprise inside and was topped with sesame coconut brittle and spearmint leaves – what a rich and satisfying treat!